Chapter 8

 Let us notice the following verses,

-14 … His only motive was to help them come to and stay in the saving knowledge and faith in Jesus Christ.
+13-14 … Paul never asked for financial compensation.
+His only motive was to help them come to and stay in the saving knowledge and faith in Jesus Christ.

-15 … Paul was willing to do whatever it would take to bring and keep them in the saving faith of Jesus Christ.
-He will was to do this without asking or expecting anything in return for his efforts.
+15 … Out of love and concern for their eternal salvation, Paul was willing to do whatever it would take to bring and keep them in the saving faith of Jesus Christ.
+His will was to do this without asking or expecting anything in return for his efforts.

-17-18 … No one that the Apostle Paul sent to help them ever tried to exploit them.
-In other words, their motives were always pure and honest.
+17-18 … Not one the disciples Paul sent to help them ever tried to exploit them.
+In other words, they were not seeking financial gain.
+Instead, as it was with Paul, their only interest and motive was always for their eternal benefit.

 To expand upon this a bit more let us read how Paul set aside all his rights of an apostle to freely preach and teach the Gospel of Jesus Christ.